 Thus, we can calculate the expected value of $60 dollars worth of

-tickets by multiplying exp_val
+tickets by multiplying exp_val by num_tix

 Similarly, the if \(X\) is the random variable denoting the winnings of a single $20 ticket, we can calculate the variance of \(X + X + X\) as